An in-depth report on the causes, diagnosis, treatment, and prevention of migraine.

 Side effects for all opioids include drowsiness, impaired judgment, nausea, and constipation.
 There is a high risk for addiction, and these drugs can become ineffective with long-term use for chronic migraines.
 They may also increase the risk of chronic episodic migraines and heightened sensitivity to pain.

 Metoclopramide (Reglan, generic) is used in combination with other drugs to treat the nausea and vomiting that sometimes occur either as a medication side effect or migraine symptom.
 Metoclopramide and other anti-nausea drugs may help the intestine better absorb migraine medications.
 The battery-powered sumatriptan skin patch (Zecurity) is approved to treat both migraine nausea and pain.

-A transcranial magnetic stimulation (TMS) device has been approved by the FDA for treatment of pain caused by migraine headache with aura.
+A transcranial magnetic stimulation (TMS) device (Cerena) has been approved by the FDA for treatment of pain caused by migraine headache with aura.
 It is a portable device that is placed on the head during a migraine attack.
 The device generates a magnetic pulse, which delivers electrical current to the occipital area of the brain (at the back of the head).
 The current is thought to relieve pain by interrupting the abnormal brain activity associated with migraine attacks.
 Early studies suggest a benefit but experts call for better quality studies.